rails/rails/guides/source/active_record_validations.md

 WARNING.
 Note that some databases are configured to perform case-insensitive searches anyway.

-There is a `:conditions` option that you can specify additional conditions as a `WHERE` SQL fragment to limit the uniqueness constraint lookup (e.g.
+A `:conditions` option can be used to specify additional conditions as a `WHERE` SQL fragment to limit the uniqueness constraint lookup (e.g.
 `conditions: -> { where(status: 'active') }`).